best

 Nabu Casa · Home Assistant: excellent · local: excellent

-• Best for: Home Assistant users who want room to grow
+• Best for: Home Assistant users who want built-in Zigbee and Thread without USB dongles

 hub